What to plant in February — the best flowers, fruit and vegetables to sow this month

 Where to buy lettuce seeds:

-- Thompson & Morgan: plenty of different varieties of lettuce seed to choose from
+- Thompson & Morgan: Plenty of different varieties of lettuce seed to choose from.

 4. Chillies

-If you've been busy learning how to grow chillis in pots, it's time to put your skills to good use: these fiery little edimentals are also on our list of what to grow in February.
+If you've been busy learning how to grow chillis in pots, it's time to put your skills to good use: these fiery little edimentals are also on our list of what to plant in February.

-'Chillies do need to be sown in February as they need a long growing season, so if there is one seed to sow this month, then it's a chilli pepper,' says Morris.
+'Chillies need to be sown in February as they need a long growing season, so if there is one seed to sow this month, then it's a chilli pepper,' says Morris.

-'Sow into small modules of compost and cover with vermiculite, or a little compost.
-Place them on a bright, south facing windowsill as they need warmth to germinate.'
+'Sow into small modules of compost and cover with vermiculite or a little compost.
+Place them on a bright, south-facing windowsill as they need warmth to germinate.'

 Where to buy chilli seeds:

-- Thompson & Morgan: a wide selection of chilli seeds
+- Thompson & Morgan: A wide selection of chilli seeds.

-- Crocus: lots of different chilli seeds, ranging from mild to sizzling
+- Crocus: Lots of different chilli seeds, ranging from mild to sizzling.

 5. Broad beans

-However, Morris cautions that 'germination can be more reliable if sown undercover'.
+However, Morris cautions that germination can be more reliable if sown undercover.

 Where to buy broad bean seeds:

-- Crocus: a good selection of broad bean seeds
+- Crocus: A good selection of broad bean seeds.

-- Sarah Raven: plenty more broad bean seeds to choose from
+- Sarah Raven: Plenty more broad bean seeds to choose from.

 6. Cucumbers